Just2good/TFT-Overlay/README.md

 #TFT Overlay by J2GKaze (Discord: Jinsoku#4019)
  TFT Discord Server: https://discord.gg/KHMCRJA

 7.1.2019 @ 2:13PM PST: Working on a huge update for the overlay
+7.2.2019 @ 5:18AM PST: Code cleanup then will implement Design + Champions section

 How to use:
   -Right click Orange box for context menu